Top 10 College Career Services Blogs

 That rounds out our list of the Top 10 College Career Services Blogs.
 These career services offices are at the forefront of using web technology to interact with their job seeking students.
 We’d love to see many more join their ranks.
 One of the best ways to encourage more blogging from career services is to ask for it.
 If your college’s career services office doesn’t have a blog, ask them why not and share this list with them.

 Finally, if you know of a great career services blog, please leave a comment with a link to it.
-If you’re a career services professional who wants to get started blogging, but doesn’t know how, send us an e-mail at info@onedayonejob.com.
-We’d love to help you out.
+If you’re a career services professional who wants to get started blogging, but doesn’t know how, send me an e-mail at willy@onedayonejob.com.
+We’d love to help you out, and we’d love for you to tell your students about One Day, One Job.

 I’ll tell you why they don’t… but you know why I think.